fbenard/mao-core/README.md

 app.start();
 ```

-Create the file `app/config/config.json` with the following content:
+Create the file `app/config/config.json` with the following content (don't forget to replace `"your-service-code"`):

 ```
 {